 Students may not attend or participate in classes for which they have not registered.
 Students will not receive credit for attending and completing a course in which they are not registered.
+Students must have program director approal to register for a course after it has begun.
 Students may be placed on the waiting list for a course that is full.
 Please consult the program staff for the program-specific procedure for progressing through wait lists.

 For students not automatically registered for classes by the Program, registration requests may be submitted online using the student portal.
 Online registration instructions: